 Downing FOUR VCT – Healthcare

-This new share class for the longstanding Downing Four VCT is looking to raise £10 million (with a further over-allotment facility of £10 million) to invest in early-stage healthcare, biotechnology and life sciences businesses.
+This new share class for the longstanding Downing Four VCT is looking to raise £10 million (with an over-allotment facility of a further £10 million) to invest in early-stage healthcare, biotechnology and life sciences businesses.
 Downing is the overall manager, but will use the skills of specialist healthcare investor BioScience Managers to source and manage deals.

 - New £10 million share class